NoMoreMarking/terms-of-service/privacy-statement.md

 ___Cloudinary___
 processes the scanned responses for candidates, images are stored in multiple locations (including outside the EU) to reduce latency.
 Cloudinary's Privacy policy can be found at [https://cloudinary.com/privacy](https://cloudinary.com/privacy), GDPR details can be found at [https://cloudinary.com/blog/gdpr_the_what_the_when_the_why_and_how_cloudinary_is_preparing_for_day_0](https://cloudinary.com/blog/gdpr_the_what_the_when_the_why_and_how_cloudinary_is_preparing_for_day_0).
 See also Privacy Shield [https://cloudinary.com/privacy#section_privacy_shield](https://cloudinary.com/privacy#section_privacy_shield).

+___Assembly___ is a secure, cloud-based platform that connects to your school’s Management Information System (MIS) and extracts key elements of your school’s data and connects them to other applications.
+These applications allow you to extend, analyse and aggregate data you collect and store in school.
+Candidate information extracted using Assembly: First & Last Name, Date of Birth, Gender, Year Group, Class Group and Pupil Premium.
+For more information see [https://assembly.education/privacy](https://assembly.education/privacy).

 ### Questions
 If you have any questions or grievances in relation to security or privacy, please email us on <support@nomoremarking.com>